May 4, 2020 to October 2, 2020 (start and end dates somewhat flexible)

-The Morris County Park Commission is seeking a Seasonal Technician to work in its Natural Resources Management Unit.
-The Technician will be directed to work on programs and projects addressing natural resources management issues such as wildlife management, vegetation management, forestry, insect and disease management, soil and water conservation, habitat enhancement, stream bank stabilization and enhancement, riparian buffers, mitigation of trail impacts to natural resources and other related areas as necessary.
+The Morris County Park Commission is seeking Seasonal Technicians to work in its Natural Resources Management Unit.
+The Technicians will be directed to work on programs and projects addressing natural resources management issues such as wildlife management, vegetation management, forestry, insect and disease management, soil and water conservation, habitat enhancement, stream bank stabilization and enhancement, riparian buffers, mitigation of trail impacts to natural resources and other related areas as necessary.

 • Assists with the implementation of stewardship plans.

 • Manages invasive plant species using mechanical, manual and chemical control methods.

 • Assists with the implementation of wildlife management programs.

 • Assists with Canada goose egg addling and trapping and removal programs as needed.

 • Assists with natural resources inventories and data collection.
 Performs surveys focused on wildlife, insects, plants and streams.

 • Assists with habitat enhancement projects including forest regeneration, meadow restoration, and streambank and shoreline restoration.